Employee Onboarding – 22 Simple Ways To Get It Right!

 21. 100th-day Celebration

 This is an excellent way to mark the completion of your new employee’s initial three months on the job.
-Your new staff will be established in and well absorbed in their daily tasks by that time.
+By then, your new staff will be established and well-absorbed in their daily tasks.

 Throwing an on-the-job celebration for them is a terrific way to show them how much you appreciate their work and how delighted you are to have them on board.
 You’ll be able to rekindle their enthusiasm, keep them involved in the process, and let them feel valued.